 Isaiah 43:16-21 is vivid, eloquent – and reminds me how little we, or at least I, expect any new thing, and we certainly aren’t expecting the miraculous.
 Sure, maybe a little help with a medical situation – but a real new life?
 Real change in the political and social order?
 A vivid alteration in church life for the good?
 Claus Westermann suggests that “Israel requires to be shaken out of a faith that has nothing to learn about God’s activity.”
 I do too.
+The prophet is, of course, speaking of the nation and world, citing the miraculous deliverance from Pharaoh's grip at the Sea (Exodus 14) as proof of what God can and will do.

 Philippians 3:4b-14 is a rich text, with endless preaching possibilities, and wisdom for clergy spirituality.
 I love Paul’s trembling uncertainty in verse 11: “If somehow I may attain the resurrection…” Is it a rhetorical stratagem?
 I get the “if” and “may.”Karl Barth once asked, “Can even the clergy be saved?
 With the clergy, this is impossible.
 But with God, all things are possible.”